maxnowack/signaldb/docs/replication/index.md

 ## `ReplicatedCollection`

 Central to SignalDB's replication functionality is the `ReplicatedCollection` class.
 This specialized class streamlines the replication process, allowing you to effortlessly replicate data to any remote service.
 It inherits from the `Collection` class, so you can use it just like any other collection.
+The `ReplicatedCollection` doesn't provide an automatic conflict resolution mechanism.
+You must handle any conflicts that arise during replication manually.
+This includes managing both pull and push conflicts in your handlers.
+Similarly, the `ReplicatedCollection` does not automatically handle errors that occur during the replication process.
+If a call to your remote service (e.g., https://api.example.com/todos) fails, it is your responsibility to manage these errors and implement appropriate retry or recovery mechanisms.

 The usage of the `ReplicatedCollection` is really simple: